bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Domain specific data schemas/Schemas/IfcRailDomain/Types/IfcRailwayPartTypeEnum/Documentation.md

 !["Railway vertical and lateral spatial decomposition "](../../../../../../figures/IfcRailwayPartTypeEnum-global.png "Figure 1 &mdash; Railway decomposition")

-Railway track structure have longitudinal decomposition based on track specificities:
+TRACKSTRUCTURE could have longitudinal decomposition based on track specificities:

 * PLAINTRACKSUPESTRUCTURE for the plain line tracks (IfcElementAssemblyTypeEnum.TRACKPANEL).
 * DILATATIONSUPERSTRUCTURE for the area of Dilatation panels (IfcElementAssemblyTypeEnum.DILATATIONPANEL).